d2l-ai/d2l-en/chapter_explainability/explainability-overview.md

 # Overview of Model Explainability

-While machine learning has been dramatically improving the state of the art in areas as diverse as machine translation, object recognition, and personalized recommendation, we have also witnessed a shift from simple models to complex models.
-Simple models such as linear regression and decision trees/lists no longer obtain satisfying performance in many domains, such as on multimodal sources of data (e.g., images, text, videos).
-Indeed, model architectures have been increasingly complicated.
-For example, CNNs have become deeper, going from just a few layers (e.g., LeNet in :numref:`sec_lenet`) to over a hundred layers (e.g., ResNet in :numref:`sec_resnet`), and transformers (:numref:`sec_transformer`), although lacking inductive biases from CNNs and RNNs, have become more prevalent.
-However, these complex models are less understandable to humans. *What does a neuron in layer 10 do in my trained ResNet?* A better understanding of models, such as how a certain prediction is made, makes us more comfortable before troubleshooting or deploying models.
+The past decade has seen a boom in the number of machine learning models which have been dramatically improving the state of the art in many areas.
+In the meantime, we observe a shift from simple models to complex models, along with the increasing availability of very large-scale data sets.
+Simple models such as linear regression and decision trees/lists are no longer sufficient in predictive accuracy.
+Complex models with complicated architectures and millions of trainable parameters such as ResNet (:numref:`sec_resnet`) and transformers (:numref:`sec_transformer`) are becoming increasingly prevalent.
+However, these complex models are less understandable to humans. *What does a neuron in layer 10 do in my trained ResNet?* A better understanding of models, such as how a certain prediction is made, can make us more confident before troubleshooting or deploying models.

-To illustrate, we will begin with an example of heart disease prediction given a patient's demographics and medical information.
-In this example, we will compare a linear classifier with an MLP classifier in terms of prediction accuracy and how easily they can be understood.
+To illustrate the difficulty of understanding complex models, we will begin with an example of heart disease prediction given a patient's demographics and medical information.

 ```{.python .input}
 from d2l import torch as d2l